 Ever heard someone use a word or a phrase and there was something about the way they said it that made you realize…they didn’t know what it meant?
 I remember when a friend of mine kept talking about the long tail (a business term) and ecosystem (or some other buzzword, I don’t remember) and it was so obvious to everyone else that he had no clue what either of the words actually meant!
 To use a now ancient buzzword…it was emperor’s new clothes obvious.

 Think there are buzzwords that we use and sometimes don’t actually know what they mean?
 Or sometimes use in a way that is significantly different than everyone else?
 I think there’s more than you might think!

-Here are 5 small group ministry secrets and shortcuts:
+Here are 10 of the most overused small group ministry buzzwords:

 What do you think?
-Have a question?
+Have a buzzword to add?
 Want to argue?
 You can click here to jump into the conversation.